IMMM-SFA/WMV025/Readme.md

 read_soilparam.c).
 Col 55: options.BASEFLOW (overrules info in global file).
 Col 56:
 options.ROOT_ZONES (overrules info in global file).

-5. ROUTING WITH RESERVOIRS (ROUT_NEW)
+-  ROUTING WITH RESERVOIRS (ROUT_NEW)
-You need to customize “ReadDataForReservoirEvaporation.c”!
+You need to customize ï¿½ReadDataForReservoirEvaporation.cï¿½!
 Reads VIC daily binary output files, expects a certain number and order of fluxes in binary files.
-In the version you’ve got: Commented out.
+In the version youï¿½ve got: Commented out.

 You need to make links in the directory where you run the routing model to "run_moscem" and "run_moscem_leapyear" (moscem related files; included in the .tar file).

 All arcinfo-type input files must have the header included.
-Preprocessing scripts expects a ‘0’ at the outlet cells in the direction files.
+Preprocessing scripts expects a ï¿½0ï¿½ at the outlet cells in the direction files.

 You must first run the model for naturalized situation, and in this case OUT_FILE_PATH,